greenonline/SevenSegmentSL1255/documentation/Readme.txt

 Constructor Methods
 ===================

-There are five various overridden constructors:
+There are five various overridden constructors.
+Please note that all constructors configure the pins for both digits.
+The reason is that this library is designed for the two digital SL-1255 display.
+If you only want to configure the pins for just one digit, then use a sign digit version of this library.
+Here is a list of the constructor types:

 Default
 -------